 Built in 1922, the Trading Floor of the Memphis Cotton Exchange features 3,200 square feet of ornate 1920’s architectural detail, 30-foot ceilings, and beautiful arched windows.
 The trading floor has enjoyed a full restoration and this once private club is now open for your guests to enjoy.
 We are an ideal venue for rehearsal dinners, corporate events, and special parties.

 Get ready to party the night away with the Cotton Museum.
-Our 13th Annual Harvest Party will be November 9th at a new location in the Atrium of Visible Music College.
+Our 13th Annual Harvest Party will be November 9th beginning at 7PM at a new location in the Atrium of Visible Music College, 200 Madison Avenue in Downtown Memphis.
 Tickets are available here.
 We are looking forward to plenty of good friends, good food, good drink and lots of great music.

 On Wednesday, November 6, 2019, the Cotton Museum will be closing early for a private party for the Better Cotton Initiative.
 Please visit us before 1PM or plan your visit for when we reopen at our regular time on Thursday morning at 10AM.

 The Cotton Museum will be closed all day on Tuesday, October 1, 2019.
 The Cotton Council International has reserved the Cotton Museum for a special event.
 Please make plans to visit the museum when we reopen on Wednesday, October 2nd at 10AM.